jaku2020/UCB-Project-2/README.md

  Antiques

-Since the dealer has a national database and ships the cars to all locations the state and region column/feature will not be considered in my ML model.
+Since the dealer has a national database and ships the cars to all locations the state and region column/ feature will not be considered in my ML model.

 THE PROCESS OF CREATING BEST ML MODEL

 Data Understanding & Preparation

 After performing EDA I checked for
 * missing values,
 * outliers,